ollieclarke8787/icms-conference.github.io/2026/index.md

 ### Invited Speakers

-tba

-For more details, see the [Waterloo website](https://maths.dur.ac.uk/icms2024/ICMS2024.html).
+For more details, see the [Waterloo website](https://cargo.wlu.ca/ICMS2026).